Baton Rouge DA trying to save fellow prosecutors from Taliban

 Trending News

-"it's going to take an amendment to the afghan adjustment act which senators Cassidy and Kennedy have been very generous on working on that with us.
+"it's going to take an amendment to the Afghan Adjustment Act which senators Cassidy and Kennedy have been very generous on working on that with us.
 We hope to travel to DC to meet with them in person."

-In total, Moore has raised $50 thousand which will get around 5 families out.
+In total, Moore has raised $50,000 which will get around 5 families out.
 He's not sure when it will happen or where they will go just yet.

 More News